angular/angular/aio/content/guide/ngmodule-faq.md

 <div class="alert is-helpful">

-Perhaps you declared "x" in an application sub-module but forgot to export it.
+Perhaps you declared "x" in an application submodule but forgot to export it.
 The "x" class isn't visible to other modules until you add it to the `exports` list.

 </div>